Equatorial Guinea

 Republic of Equatorial Guinea

-The Republic of Bulgaria does not have a functioning embassy in the capital of Equatorial Guinea - Malabo.
-Bulgarian citizens residing in Equatorial Guinea for a short or long period of time may apply for consular services at the Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.
+The Republic of Bulgaria does not have an embassy in Malabo.
+Bulgarian citizens residing in Equatorial Guinea on a short or long-term basis may address consular matters to the Embassy of the Republic of Bulgaria in Abuja, Federal Republic of Nigeria.

 Embassy of the Republic of Bulgaria in Abuja, Nigeria